JHale716/ShieldsUpNZ/3. STL Files/ShieldsUpProject/README.md

 ## For Team Members

 * If you are a team member and need access to the webapp, request that here --> https://shieldsup.gives/WebApp

-These STL files are the current design files needed to 3D print the headband

-* The Core files you need are in ShieldsUpProject
-* Shieled Jig is for a jig used to drill holes for visors
-* Prusa Faceshield Cover is a cover for the top of the headband to close in the gap, not generally required, some hospitals potentially will request these to be added.

 ## Not a team member and what to help?